Story: Swiss

 Other immigrants

 As well as farmers there were watchmakers, innkeepers and tradesmen.
 The number of arrivals surged in the 1950s, and again in the 1990s.
 Most were relatively young.
-Auckland has been the main community for many years, and most members are German-speaking.
+Auckland has been home to the main Swiss community for many years.
+Most of its members are German-speaking.

 Contribution and culture

 Deer farmers and dental technicians, alpine guides, artists and authors … the Swiss have made their mark in many fields.
 Through bakeries and restaurants, traditional foods such as bratwurst and cheeses have been made available.
-The Auckland group gathers regularly at their Swiss Farm, and there is an alpine chalet at Arthur’s Pass which was run as a restaurant for many years by a Swiss.
-The Swiss Kiwi Yodel Group have produced their haunting music in New Zealand’s Southern Alps.
+The Auckland group gathers regularly at Swiss Farm, and an alpine chalet at Arthur’s Pass was run as a restaurant for many years by a Swiss.
+The Swiss Kiwi Yodel Group have produced their haunting music in the Southern Alps.

 How to cite this page: